Credit unions - first established on UK shores in 1964 - are financial cooperatives run by their members.

 Our alternatives to payday loans guide agrees.

-However, moving to a credit union can be a major emotional and cultural step for borrowers used to the relative convenience of doorstep collected home credit to the responsibility needed to manage the repayments of a credit union loan.
+Moving to a credit union can be a major emotional and cultural step for borrowers used to the relative convenience of online or doorstep collected home credit to the responsibility needed to manage the repayments of a credit union loan.

 According to Sean O'Connell, UK credit unions have been following "an inappropriate model of operating at a small, localised level with a philosophy linking loan provision to savings".